pingcap/tidb/docs/design/2021-04-18-common-table-expression.md

 Data in storage will be spilled to disk if memory usage reaches `@@tidb_mem_quota_query`. `MemTracker` and `RowContainer` will handle all the spilling process.

 Also we use a hash table to de-duplicate data in `resTbl`.
-Before copying data from `iterOutTbl` to `resTbl`, we use a hash table to check if there are duplications.
+Before copying data from `iterOutTbl` to `resTbl`, we use this hash table to check if there are duplications.

 ## Test Design